Take Power Notes

 Maybe you’re one of those who takes notes in class just because it’s what you’re supposed to do–but then you never look at them after the class.
 Or maybe if you do look at them, you find yourself regularly trying to understand what it is you wrote.
 Or you wrote it.
 If so, you need to overhaul your note-taking skills.
 Taking notes should be a learning experience, and the facts you learn should stick with you.
-Here are some suggestions for the power note-taker:

 1) The first thing you should ask when you begin taking notes is, “What is the instructor’s purpose, and what is the textbook-writer’s purpose?”
 This will give you a clue about where the class

 2) Make sure you attend all classes.
 Nothing ruins the flow and value of your notes like a big gap in a critical place.